Kannapolis man charged with accidentally killing foster brother - Salisbury Post

 Kannapolis man charged with accidentally killing foster brother

-KANNAPOLIS — A Kannapolis man is being held by York County, South Carolina, authorities after being charged with involuntary manslaughter in Rowan County.
+KANNAPOLIS — A Kannapolis man is being held in York County, South Carolina, after being charged with involuntary manslaughter in Rowan County.

-Jahrell Dashawn McKenzie Jr., a 28-year-old who lived in Kannapolis when the shooting occurred, is accused of accidentally shooting and killing his 17-year-old foster brother at 2103 Fowler St., which is just outside of the northern city limits.
+Jahrell Dashawn McKenzie Jr., a 28-year-old who lived in Kannapolis, is accused of accidentally shooting and killing his 17-year-old foster brother Thursday morning at 2103 Fowler St., which is just outside of the northern city limits.

-The teenager was struck in the back after a bullet fired from a gun McKenzie was playing with, according to the Rowan County Sheriff’s Office.
+The teenager was struck in the back after a bullet was fired from a gun McKenzie was playing with, according to the Rowan County Sheriff’s Office.
 He died at the scene, said Maj.
 John Sifford of the Rowan County Sheriff’s Office.
-McKenzie left the area after the shooting occurred.
+McKenzie left the area after the shooting.

 Sifford said deputies are working to bring McKenzie back to Rowan County to face the involuntary manslaughter charge.